Service to Our Community

 In 2019, United Regional partnered with the Wichita Falls Area Food Bank to improve the health of our community.
 The Food Bank operates a Mobile Pantry, donated in part by United Regional, and provides food boxes to the those deemed food insecure while hospital staff provide blood sugar and blood pressure checks.
 If needed, staff also arrange same-day appointments to the hospital’s Transitional Care Clinic for emergent needs.

 We provide students with health screenings as well as information on careers in the health care field.

-We provide health education, screenings and flu shots to more than 400 seniors in our community.
+We provide health education and screenings to seniors in the community.
+In addition, we provided free blood work and flu shots to more than 400 seniors during the event in 2019.